ythuangyt/friendship-mobility/index.md

 <p align="center"><iframe id='similarity_distance_mean' frameborder="no" border="0" marginwidth="0" marginheight="0" width="66%" height="367" src="plot/CS_distance.html"></iframe></p>

 The plot shows that on a smaller distance scale, the more a person travels, the most "unique" they are.
 This can be explained by a few things: first of all traveling somewhat obligates a person to vary its visits: a Swiss citizen won't necessarly have many occasion to eat fondue if they travel a lot!
 People traveling a lot won't necessarly travel in the same places so it explains that their visits are different from one another.
-This explication seems satisfying but it cannot explain everything: indeed a group of people traveling an average of 5km will have a much higher similarity than a group who travels in average 50km, even though the difference between both average distances is not that large (50km is still probably in the same city or in a neighbor one).
+This explication seems satisfying but it cannot explain everything: indeed a group of people traveling an average of 5 km will have a much higher similarity than a group who travels in average 50 km, even though the difference between both average distances is not that large (50 km is still probably in the same city or in a neighbor one).

 Notice also that for much higher distances, the similarity goes back up.
 This can be explained by the fact that users traveling very long distances will probably all check-in at a hotel or a restaurant, but not at their home!

-Out of the many factors and relashionships between humans we study the effect of frendship (or strangerhood) and the location around the globe on the similarity of mobility.
+Out of the many factors and relationships between humans, we study the effect of friendship (or strangerhood) and the location around the globe on the similarity of mobility.

 ### How close are you to your friends?